4. Publicity Contacts

 everyone worked for deferred fees."

-work has been worth it.
-Agent s that wouldn't return Lambert's calls when the
+and hard work has been worth it.
+Agent s that wouldn't return Lambert's

-won distribution in eight countries.
-New international sales agent has
+and has won distribution in eight countries.
+New international sales

-recently taken on the film which promises further worldwide sales on TV,
+agent has recently taken on the film which promises further worldwide

 Lambert is already involved in three projects for 2001, but remains

-as I can imagine; it's worth it, but never underestimate what it takes…
+challenge as I can imagine; it's worth it, but never underestimate what

-career in film hadn't been high on his agenda, but flying helicopters was.
+beginning a career in film hadn't been high on his agenda, but flying

-film camera was a lot simpler than I thought it was going to be - I was quite
+the film camera was a lot simpler than I thought it was going to be - I

-nervous at first - but it was a brilliant script and everyone seemed to have
+was quite nervous at first - but it was a brilliant script and everyone

-top model agencies, before finding James.
-"He was perfect for the role
+London's top model agencies, before finding James.
+"He was perfect for

 Will James pursue a career in acting?
 "Helicopters have always been my